Kythrea: Administration

 The town is administered by the Turkish Cypriot Municipality of Değirmenlik founded in 1975.
-The current mayor is Ali Karavezirler from the Republican Turkish Party (CTP).
+The current mayor is Ali Karavezirler from the Republican Turkish Party.
 He was elected to the post in 2018, garnering 54.1% of the votes.
 He replaced Osman Işısal, the mayor elected in 2014 from the same party.

 Displaced inhabitants of Kythrea, now located in Nicosia and elsewhere, maintain a municipality in exile.
-It shares premises with the similarly-displaced municipality of Lapithos at 37 Ammochostou Street, Nicosia.
+It shares premises with the similarly displaced municipality of Lapithos at 37 Ammochostou Street, Nicosia.

 Demographics

 After its Greek Cypriot inhabitants were displaced in August 1974, the town was repopulated by displaced Turkish Cypriots.
 The main origin of the Turkish Cypriots that settled in the town is the village of Alaminos, but inhabitants of many other villages were also relocated here.
 There are some Turkish people that have settled in the town as well, mostly hailing from the Mersin Province.

 Culture, sports and tourism

 Prior to the Turkish invasion of Cyprus, Kythrea was the home of the football club AEK Kythreas.
 Değirmenlik Environment and Publicity Association was founded in 2008.
 Değirmenlik Association of Culture and Arts is a non-governmental organization that is active in the town, and it annually organizes the Festival of Culture and Arts since 2009.
 The members of the association participate in festivals abroad.
 The Municipality of Değirmenlik has a folklore group that is open to children.

 Değirmenlik Sports Club was founded in 1975, and now in Cyprus Turkish Football Association (CTFA) K-PET 1st League.
 Kythrea's Sadik Cemil Football Stadium has "FIFA Recommended Star 2"-standard.

 The town is home to Değirmenlik High School.